vitalitylearning2021/basicModelsTensorFlow/index.md

     return initialCentroids
 ```

 The purpose is initializing the centroids using random choices of the dataset elements.
-To this end, a random index vector, with indices ranging from `0` to `numSamples - 1` (`tf.range(0, numSamples)`) is initialized.
-Later one, a slice of `numClusters` size is extracted starting from the beginning of `randomIndices` by using `tf.slice` and forming `centroidIndices`.
+To this end, a random index vector, with indices ranging from `0` to `numSamples - 1` (`tf.range(0, numSamples)`), is initialized.
+Later on, a slice of `numClusters` size is extracted starting from the beginning of `randomIndices` by using `tf.slice` and forming `centroidIndices`.
 The dataset elements corresponding to `centroidIndices` are collected in `initialCentroids` by `tf.gather`.

 Besides the centroids, an array is also initialized which will contain, iteration after iteration, the value of the percentage error between the centroids at the current step and those at the previous step with the aim of showing, at the end of the loop, the iterations behavior.